ScottLogic/blog/_posts/2025-06-11-what-is-a-data-lakehouse.md

 ## Open Table Formats: The Real Innovation

 Open table formats represent the most significant technical innovation enabling Lakehouse architectures.
 They standardize on Parquet for excellent read performance while layering sophisticated schema management and transaction control on top.
+There are multiple different Open Table formats currently in use:

 | Feature       | Delta Lake               | Apache Iceberg           | Apache Hudi                   |
 |--------------|--------------------------|---------------------------|-------------------------------|